AbstractFruitFactory/keyboard/README.md

 ## PCB

-The Programmable Circuit Board is where the controller and all the circuits are, basically the logic of the board.
+The Programmable Circuit Board is where the controller and all the circuits are; it's the logic of the board.
 There are many different PCB's to choose from, each for a different price and with different features.
 I went with the Satan GH60, which is a popular PCB for 60% boards.
 It has support for single-color backlighting, RGB underglow and is fully programmable.
 This means that you can program each button press in the board to do pretty much whatever you want.
 This is also a big advantage of building your own keyboard, since most ready-made keyboards will not give you this amount of programmability.

 ## Key switches